 Content requirements depend heavily on the user intent behind search queries.
 Every industry, and every single search query has it’s own set of ranking factors that are constantly changing as Google’s RankBrain analyses the relationship between user engagement data, and the hundreds of ranking factors at play.

-It would be great to hear your thoughts on content relevancy and user intent in 2017, so please do leave a comment below – especially if you have any tips on new tools for researching relevant content topics!
+It would be great to hear your thoughts on content relevancy and user intent, so please do leave a comment below – especially if you have any tips on new tools for researching relevant content topics!